Badis213/Discord-Bot-UHM/docs/PLAN.md

 ### Phase 3: Advanced Features

 1. Develop the verification system with the ID card and captcha.
-2. Add custom commands and slash commands.
+2. Add custom tribunal command.
-3. Integrate the points/rewards system.
+3. Integrate the points/rewards and levels system.
-4. Banishment concept.

 ### Phase 4: Finalization and Launch